Torsional optomechanical cooling of a nanofiber: Theoretical Model

-where $\epsilon$ is the electric permitivity related to the effective index of refraction of the ONF, $E$ is the amplitude of the electric field of the drive, $\omega_l$ is the laser frequency, and $\Gamma=k d(n_o-n_e)$ with $k$ the wavenumber, $d$ the dielectric thickness, and $n_o$ and $n_e$ the ordinary and extraordinary indices of refraction.
-The equation of motion that describes the system is the one for a rotational harmonic oscillator with a driving force of the form of Eq. (\ref{torque}) (see Methods for details).
-Taking the small angle approximation, the linear term $2\theta(t)$ can be treated as an effective modification of the spring constant of the torsional mode, which can be positive or negative depending of the light polarization angle.
-The spectral density for a small perturbation of the rotation angle $\delta\theta$, around a fix value $\theta$, in the vicinity of one of its torsional resonances, is (see Methods)
+where $\epsilon$ is the electric permitivity related to the effective index of refraction of the ONF, $c$ is the speed of light, $\omega_{\text{L}}$ is the laser frequency, $E$ is the amplitude of the electric field of the drive, $r_0$ is the ONF radius, and $\eta=k d(n_{\parallel}-n_{\perp})$ with $k$ the wavenumber, $d$ the dielectric thickness, and $n_{\parallel}$ and $n_{\perp}$ the indices of refraction parallel and orthogonal to the optical axis respectively. $\Delta \theta=\theta_{\rm{F}}-\theta_{\rm{L}}$, where $\theta_{\rm{L}}$ is the polarization angle of the driving laser and $\theta_{\rm{F}}$ is the optical axis of the disk, which we use to characterize the nanofiber rotation.
+We assume a homogeneous light intensity distribution across the ONF cross-section.